Shrinking AGI timelines: a review of expert forecasts

-As a non-expert, it would be great if there were experts who could tell us what to think.
+As a non-expert, it would be great if there were experts who could tell us when we should expect artificial general intelligence (AGI) to arrive.

 Unfortunately, there aren’t.

-There are only different groups with different weaknesses.
-Here’s an overview.
+There are only different groups of experts with different weaknesses.

 Table of Contents